 - Galatians 5:22 gives us some insight on the Spirit: “The fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.”

-By God’s grace and grace alone through the infilling and power of the Holy Spirit will we as believers possess these characteristics of the Holy Spirit.
+By God’s grace and grace alone through the infilling and power of the Holy Spirit we as believers will possess these characteristics of the Holy Spirit.
 We are to strive to have the “Fruit of the Spirit” alive and working in our lives as believers.
 This only can be accomplished by the work/power of the Holy Spirit alive in the believer.
 We as believers carefully guarding our mind, soul and spirit, our hearts against the work of Satan in this world.

 Belief and faith in all that Jesus has done for us individually and all mankind through His death, burial and resurrection will direct us into a life of holiness.
 With addition to our belief and faith in God’s plan of salvation through the cross of Jesus Christ; we must add the necessity of prayer and the Word of God.